sindresorhus/np/readme.md

 }
 ```

+### Publish using standard-version

+To publish using [`standard-version`](https://github.com/conventional-changelog/standard-version), use the `--standard-version` flag.
+This will update/generate the changelog file along with bumping the versions.
+To specify the changelog input file, use the `--changelog-file` flag.

 ### Initial version

 For new packages, start the `version` field in package.json at `0.0.0` and let `np` bump it to `1.0.0` or `0.1.0` when publishing.